 This catastrophe has been going on since 2003, and deaths and displacement continue to escalate.

 But it had been determined that the Darfur conflict was resolved.
-In place of the UN peacekeepers, the Sudanese government would protect civilians, deliver aid, and mediate any further conflicts.
+In place of the UN peacekeepers, the Sudanese government was charged with protecting civilians, delivering aid, and mediating any further conflicts.

 Efforts were in motion to hold the worst of the genocide perpetrators to account.
 In March 2005, the UN Security Council referred the situation in Darfur to the Prosecutor of the International Criminal Court.